analogdevicesinc/ai8x-training/README.md

 ##### Data Memory Ping-Pong

-For simple networks with relatively small data dimensions, the easiest way to use the data offsets is by “ping-ponging” between offset 0 and half the memory (offset 0x4000).
+For simple networks with relatively small data dimensions, the easiest way to use the data offsets is by “ping-ponging” between offset 0 and half the memory (offset 0x4000 on MAX78000 or offset 0xA000 on MAX78002).
 For example, the input is loaded at offset 0, and the first layer produces its output at offset 0x4000.
 The second layer reads from 0x4000 and writes to 0.
 Assuming the dimensions are small enough, this easy method avoids overwriting an input that has not yet been consumed by the accelerator.

 #### Global Configuration